Full-length non-fiction, Boss Fight Books 2022

 But GoldenEye’s success was far from a sure thing.
 For years of development, GoldenEye’s team of rookie developers were shooting in the dark with no sense of what the N64 or its controller would be like, and the game’s relentless violence horrified higher-ups at squeaky clean Nintendo.
 As development lagged far behind the debut of the tie-in film GoldenEye, the game nearly came out an entire Bond movie too late.

-’s creators, writer and scholar Alyse Knorr traces the story of how this unlikely licensed game reinvigorated a franchise and a genre.
+Through extensive interviews with GoldenEye’s creators, writer and scholar Alyse Knorr traces the story of how this unlikely licensed game reinvigorated a franchise and a genre.
 Learn all the stories behind how this iconic title was developed, and why GoldenEye 007 has continued to kick the living daylights out of every other Bond game since.

 Read an excerpt here at Ars Technica.

-Watch a trailer here
+Watch a trailer here.

 Reviews/Interviews: